 Suspense?
 Well, kindasorta.
 But seldom of the rushing-to-a-breathless-climax sort.
 There’s often a tone of dread or malignity — you’re watching or reading about curious, fated, peculiar things, people and actions.”

-If you like a quieter mood of suspense or dread, if the worlds you want to explore exist inside the infinite intricacies of the human mind, you’ll probably enjoy my Suburban Noir fiction.
+If you like a quieter mood of suspense or dread, if the worlds you want to explore exist inside the infinite intricacies of the human mind, you’ll enjoy my Suburban Noir fiction.
 Thanks for stopping by.